 What does the word “snack” mean to you?
 For many of my clients, it feels like a bad word.
 They’re afraid to snack even though they are starving between meals.
 They are cutting back on calories, so they avoid eating between meals, or they are afraid of eating the wrong thing so they just don’t do it.
 But then probably 99% of these people then make a bad decision at their next meal, or overeat because they have a hard time feeling satisfied.
 Does this all sound like you?
 Let’s change this!

 I have always been the type of person to be starving between meals.
 I don’t ever remember a time that I could go from meal to meal without a snack.
 Well, I now know that this isn’t a bad thing, but what I was eating could be.
 I use to go from one extreme to the next, choosing low calorie diet-food snacks or fruits and veggies to then choosing chocolate, cookies, candy, etc. Even when I was choosing the low calorie and “healthy” options, I was never able to control my portions because I was too hungry.
 So eventually I had to learn the right way to snack in order to prevent overeating.

 It is possible to snack in a healthy way.
 Not only will it prevent you from overeating at your next meal and from making bad decisions, but it will also speed up your metabolism AND boost your energy!
 This is just the tip of the iceberg when it comes to how to properly snack.
-If you want to recondition your snacking habits, boost your energy, and rev your metabolism, then sign up for my mailing list and get my free Snacking for Your Metabolism guide.
-You’ll learn how to properly combine food groups (SUPER important) AND you’ll get a list of great ideas!
+If you want to recondition your snacking habits and boost your energy to keep up with those little ones, then join my community and download the Tired Mom’s Ultimate Snacking Guide.
+You’ll learn how to create the perfect snacks AND you’ll get a list of great ideas!